19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 ### Prohibition of bringing waste into Antarctica

 23\.
-The Director shall not grant a Basel permit or a special permit if he is satisfied that the grant could result in hazardous or other waste being brought into Antarctica.
+The Director-General shall not grant a Basel permit or a special permit if he is satisfied that the grant could result in hazardous or other waste being brought into Antarctica.

+[Act 6 of 2020 wef 01/04/2020]

 ### Applications and notices to be accompanied by fees

-24\.—(1) Any regulations made under this Act may prescribe fees to be paid in relation to applications and notices given to the Director under this Act.
+24\.—(1) Any regulations made under this Act may prescribe fees to be paid in relation to applications and notices given to the Director-General under this Act.

+[Act 6 of 2020 wef 01/04/2020]

-(2) An application or a notice given to the Director under this Act shall be accompanied by the prescribed fee (if any).
+(2) An application or a notice given to the Director-General under this Act shall be accompanied by the prescribed fee (if any).

+[Act 6 of 2020 wef 01/04/2020]

-(3) If an application or a notice given to the Director under this Act is not accompanied by the prescribed fee (if any), the application or notice is to be taken not to have been received by the Director until the fee has been paid.
+(3) If an application or a notice given to the Director-General under this Act is not accompanied by the prescribed fee (if any), the application or notice is to be taken not to have been received by the Director-General until the fee has been paid.

+[Act 6 of 2020 wef 01/04/2020]

-(4) The Director may determine in writing that the prescribed fee payable in relation to a specified application or a specified notice is reduced by a specified amount.
+(4) The Director-General may determine in writing that the prescribed fee payable in relation to a specified application or a specified notice is reduced by a specified amount.

+[Act 6 of 2020 wef 01/04/2020]

 (5) The determination has effect accordingly.